-- Led by Redthread Youth Limited, a charity that supports vulnerable young people in crisis, in partnership with Nottingham University Hospitals NHS Trust, University Hospitals Birmingham NHS Foundation Trust, Heart of England NHS Foundation Trust and the University of Nottingham.
+- Led by Redthread, a charity that supports vulnerable young people in crisis, in partnership with Nottingham University Hospitals NHS Trust and University Hospitals Birmingham NHS Foundation Trust.

 The approach is based on the idea of the ‘teachable moment’; that the moment of intense crisis, when the young person is nursing a serious injury in the daunting environment of a busy hospital, can be a catalyst for pursuing positive change.

 Youth violence is a national problem, and Nottingham and Birmingham were identified as areas that could also benefit from the programme.

 More than 50 clinical champions were engaged to support the programmes, and over 500 community practitioners and hospital staff, across multiple hospitals, received training in identifying and supporting young people affected by violence and exploitation.